Why do some students have more time than others on tests?

 Over 20 percent of Oberlin College students are registered with our office.

-Disability Resources provides services and accommodations for students with a variety of disability diagnoses including: attention deficit (hyperactivity) disorder, autism, visual impairment, hearing impairment, traumatic brain injury, orthopedic and mobility disorders, psychiatric and psychological disorders, learning disabilities, and other health and medical conditions both chronic and temporary in nature.
+Accessibility Services provides services and accommodations for students with a variety of disability diagnoses including: attention deficit (hyperactivity) disorder, autism, visual impairment, hearing impairment, traumatic brain injury, orthopedic and mobility disorders, psychiatric and psychological disorders, learning disabilities, and other health and medical conditions both chronic and temporary in nature.

 Do I have to give extended time to a student who has not provided an accommodation letter in a timely fashion?
 What should I do?